JulienPeloton/git-r/README.rst

 What is git-r?
 ===============
-git-r is a python module to manage git repositories from a another folder.
+git-r is a python module to manage git repositories from a distant folder.

 Requirements